 Outcome measures identify the effects of mental health treatment.
-Once clients transition from "Meds Plus" to "Meds Only," they will not be required to enter outcome measures in the CYF mHOMS database.
+Once clients transition from "Meds Plus" to "Meds Only," they will not be required to enter outcome measures in the EHR.

-- Administer and record SD-CANS and PSC as a discharge assessment upon transition to "Meds Only" and close the client in CYF mHOMS-this is the discharge measure. - Administer and record SD-CANS and PSC as an intake assessment if the client returns to treatment services (Meds Plus) from meds only as a new episode in CYF mHOMS.
+- Administer and record CANS and PSC as a discharge assessment upon transition to "Meds Only". - Administer and record CANS and PSC as an intake assessment if the client returns to treatment services (Meds Plus) from meds only as a new episode in the EHR.